By Megan Jones. This guide to spending 3 days in Porto contains affiliate links to trusted partners!

 Q) Is Porto less touristy than Lisbon?

-Yes, Porto has way fewer tourists compared to Lisbon.
+Yes, Porto has way fewer tourists compared to Lisbon, which is popular with groups, couples, and even solo travelers.
 Porto receives fewer tourists each year as it’s not quite as famous as the Portuguese capital.
 This means that Porto generally has a more authentic and laid-back feel to it.